 For more, see Bent vs. Straight Shaft Canoe Paddles.

 What Material and Weight Do You Want?

 The materials a paddle is made of determines its weight.
 The woods we use here at Bending Branches are all lightweight.
 The blades are reinforced with a fiberglass coating, and then tipped with our patented Rockgard edging.

-If you want to go as light as you can, then you want a carbon paddle like the Black Pearl II.
-Or go with a combo wood/carbon paddle like the Sunburst—the lightness of a carbon shaft with the beauty of a wood blade.
+If you want to go as light as you can, then you want a carbon paddle like the Black Pearl II or Black Pearl ST. Or go with a combo wood/carbon paddle like the Sunburst 11 or Sunburst ST—the lightness of a carbon shaft with the beauty of a wood blade.

 What’s Your Budget?